urda/website/_posts/2010-09-09-inking-in-silverlight.md

   * **_EraserPoints** &#8211; A collection of points to compare against already inked strokes for erasing purposes
   * **_InkMode** &#8211; Contains constants to flip between ink and erasing modes.
 The initial setting is drawing when the application starts

-Let&#8217;s examine the major handlers closely.
+Let's examine the major handlers closely.
 First we will take a look at our buttons for the application:

 <pre class="brush: csharp; title: ; notranslate" title="">private void EraseButtonClick(object sender, RoutedEventArgs e)
 {